 It's utterly heart-breaking if your pride and joy is involved in a crash.
 Especially if there is debate on who caused the accident.
 That's where a dashcam can help determine what happened and who caused the accident.
 They have been very popular for a number of years, and that popularity will continue to grow as people will want to have evidence determining who/what caused an accident when sharing footage with the insurers or possibly handing over the footage to the police in an incident.

-There are plenty of great dashcams currently for sale, ranging from budget dashcams to high end options.
+There are plenty of great dashcams currently for sale, ranging from budget dashcams to high end options, and even mini dash cams.
 But mirror dashcams offer something different that not many of the other, more traditional units offer: absolute discretion.
 Some people simply won't want a dashcam on show on the front windscreen of their vehicle, so disguising it slightly within your rear-view mirror to help de-clutter your interior is a great option for some people.
 What's more, there are plenty of options to choose from in this category.

-The best mirror dashcams 2024 at a glance:
+The best mirror dashcams 2025 at a glance

 With that in mind, these are our top picks of mirror-based dashcams, which will keep you covered on the road.
 Not to mention some are equipped with some incredible features to boast.
 Some can even rival the high-tech dashcams on the market.